jquinby/jekyll-now/about.md

 ---
 Completed, most recent at the top:
+_The Life You Save May Be Your Own_, Paul Elie
+_The Dialogue_, St. Catherine of Siena (trans.
+Suzanne Noffke, OP)
 _The Day is Now Far Spent_, Cardinal Robert Sarah (incomplete)
 _A Distant Mirror: The Calamitous 14th Century_, Barbara Tuchman
 _The Power of Silence: Against the Dictatorship of Noise_, Cardinal Robert Sarah